Sub6/jekyll-website/_posts/2021-04-12-android-power.md

 ---
 layout: post
-title: Customized fly mode in Android
+title: Customizing Airplane Mode in Android
-meta_description: A way to actually fine tune what are turned off if fly mode is activated
+meta_description: A way to actually fine tune what is turned off if Airplane Mode is activated
 author: JohnDeep
-date: '2021-04-12 13:32:00'
+date: '2021-04-12 18:32:00'
-categories: android fly_mode misc
+categories: android airplane_mode misc
 ---
 You want to turn on `Airplane Mode` on your Android phone, but don't want Bluetooth to be disable every time?
 Or even, you want to customize what to turn off with `Airplane Mode`?